aerial view of vatican city pilgrimage routes in europe

 The El Camino Real, Portugal: Royal Road to Santiago

-One of the lesser known pilgrimage routes in europe is the Portuguese Camino route.
+One of the lesser-known pilgrimage routes in Europe is the Portuguese Camino route.
 It offers a less-travelled path to the famous Santiago de Compostela.
 Pilgrims walk through diverse landscapes, medieval villages, and historical sites, experiencing Portugal’s rich cultural heritage.

 Highlights: Porto’s historic district, the scenic Douro Valley, and the charming town of Barcelos.